-The dealings referred to in section 60 of the Code have a broad interpretation.
+The dealings mentioned in sections 26 of the Regulation and 25 of the Rules have a broad interpretation.
 They refer to all forms of ties and relationships between persons or groups of persons, including legal persons.

 The terms "official," "direct" and "significant" must be interpreted with their usual meanings.